AdamMashaka/SIM_Alert/readme.md

 4. **Main Page**:
    - Updated the content to reflect the correct functionality of the system, focusing on SIM card registration and data access monitoring by location.

-### Note

-- The `fprintd` service is used for fingerprint scanning on Linux.
-Ensure that `fprintd` is installed and configured on your system.
-- This example assumes that the fingerprint scanner is supported by `fprintd`.
-If you are using a different operating system or fingerprint scanner, you will need to use the appropriate library or SDK for that hardware.